chiboozor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - sets no permission for owner, and group owner, then gives all permission to other users

-9-John_Doe - sets the permission of 'hello' file to -rwxr-x-wx..
+9-John_Doe - sets the permission of 'hello' file to -rwxr-x-wx.

+10-mirror_permissions - mirrors the mode of the file 'olleh' for 'hello' file.